“All problems in computer science can be solved by another level of indirection” (the “fundamental theorem of software engineering”)

 c.
 If no authorized storage endpoint is specified in the Actor profile

-(that is, if the Actor profile does not contain the service
+(that is, if the Actor profile does not contain the service property,

-or an empty array, or if the
+or if the service property is null or an empty array, or if the

-array does not contain a service endpoint object with a relative
+service array does not contain a service endpoint object with a relative

-, or if that service endpoint does not contain
+id that ends in #storage, or if that service endpoint does not contain

-property containing a URL), the Client SHOULD
+a serviceEndpoint property containing a URL), the Client SHOULD

 indicate to the user that the provenance of this Object cannot be determined,